’90 Day Fiancé’ Star Elizabeth Potthast’s Father Thinks She’s ‘Irresponsible’ For Getting Pregnant

 “You guys came to me and said, ‘Hey, we need help, we don’t like being in an apartment, we have two big dogs.
 You have this house right down the street with a fenced-in yard, can we move in?
 And oh, by the way, we can’t afford to pay rent.
 Do you mind if we live there for free?'” he recalled.

 He went on to say that he allowed the couple to live in the house under the condition that they maintain the property but was disappointed to find the yard totally unkept during a recent visit.
-He also added that he was hurt that his daughter and her husband were completely taking him for granted instead of appreciate all he’s done for them.
+He also added that he was hurt that his daughter and her husband were completely taking him for granted instead of appreciating all he’s done for them.

 This episode of 90 Day Fiancé: Happily Ever After? will air tonight, Sunday, May 12, on TLC.